Loknaath-sec/Exp-08-Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Program:
 ```
-/*
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by:
+Developed by: LOKNAATH P
-RegisterNumber:
+RegisterNumber: 212223240080
-*/
 ```

 ## Output: